 \section{Discussion}

-Upcoming multi-wavelength cosmological surveys -- such as Rubin, Roman, eROSITA, SO, and CMB-S4 -- will discover a large sample of groups and clusters, which will significantly improve measurements of the abundance \citep[][and references therein]{Allen:2011,Pratt:2019} and auto- and cross-correlation \citep[{\sl e.g.},][]{Osato:2018,Osato:2020,Shirasaki:2020} of dark matter halos over cosmic time.
+Upcoming multi-wavelength cosmological surveys -- such as Rubin, Roman \citep{Rubin-Roman}, eROSITA \citep{Bulbul2021}, Simons Observatory \citep{Ade2019}, CMB-S4 \citep{CMB-S4}, and CMB-HD \citep{CMB-HD} -- will discover a large sample of groups and clusters, which will significantly improve measurements of their abundance \citep[][and references therein]{Allen:2011,Pratt:2019} and auto- and cross-correlation \citep[{\sl e.g.},][]{Osato:2018,Osato:2020,Shirasaki:2020} of dark matter halos over cosmic time.
 However, in order to harness the statistical power of these surveys, we must understand and quantify systematic uncertainties in observable-mass relations and selection function.
 The profile covariance is one of these modeling systematics that is currently overlooked in the literature.
 In the following, we discuss the applications of this work to cluster abundance and cross-correlation analysis in the era of multi-wavelength cosmological surveys.